definev/widget_modifier/packages/widget_modifier/README.md

 ## Custom modifier

-If you want to make a custom modifier check out `SingleChildStatelessModifier`/`SingleChildStatefulModifier` equalvalents version `StatelessWidget`/`StatefulWidget`
+If you want to make a custom modifier check out `SingleChildStatelessModifier`/`SingleChildStatefulModifier` equivalents version `StatelessWidget`/`StatefulWidget`

 #### Caution
 ⚠️ You need to override `buildWithChild` instead of `build` method